andrew/ultimate-awesome/README.md

 - [awesome-scrapy](https://github.com/accordbox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.
+- [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-bilibili](https://github.com/SyMind/awesome-bilibili) - B 站的宝藏 up 主名单，他们教技术。关于 Web 开发、计算机科学、机器学习、游戏开发、网络安全等 😎.
 - [awesome-in-arabic](https://github.com/abdumostafa/awesome-in-arabic) - A collection of awesome developer accounts (Twitter, Facebook,.) 👨‍💻 that enrich Arabic content, podcasts, articles, YouTube channels and Some advises and guidelines.
 - [awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing.